TheAbhishekNikam/MYSQL_Retail_Sales_Analysis/README.md

 The dataset consists of three tables:
 - **Customers (200 records)** – Includes customer details such as name, email, phone number, city, and country.
 - **Products (50 records)** – Contains product details such as name, category, price, and stock quantity.
-- **Orders (800 records)** – Stores order transactions, including customer purchases, product details, quantity, and order amount.
+- **Orders** – Stores order transactions, including customer purchases, product details, quantity, and order amount.

 These tables are linked using:
 - `CustomerID` (associates orders with customers)